C2DH/ranketwo-submissions/lessons/drafts/digital-maps-and-historical-inquiry.md

 Figure XX: Royal Air Force, Aerial Photograph, 28th November 1943.

 URL: https://ncap.org.uk/frame/6-1-5-3-254?pos=9 [13.03.2024]
+*No Commercial Use or Sale, No Sub-Licensing, no Advertising Use.
+Include the following statement: Higher resolution images are available from [NCAP](https://ncap.org.uk/).

 We work with one photograph of an excursion of the 540 Squadron of the RAF, that took place in November 1943.
 The photo is part of the NCAP collection: [URL](https://ncap.org.uk/frame/6-1-5-3-254?pos=9) The following information about the image is provided in the file’s metadata: “Location: Pommerensdorf; West Pomeranian Province; Poland; 28th November 1943; Corporate bodies: 540 Squadron (RAF)”.
 Critically analysing these metadata, we notice as historians:
 * that the name of the town of Stettin does not appear, thus disregarding the municipal incorporation of “Pommerensdorf [sic!]” into Stettin in 1939